How to detect elephant rumbles at scale

-This blog post will detail the development process of an elephant rumble audio analyzer, created in partnership with The Elephant Listening Project.
+This post walks through the development of an elephant rumble audio analyzer, built in partnership with The Elephant Listening Project.

 Our vision is to conserve the tropical forests of Africa through acoustic monitoring, sound science, and education, focusing on forest elephants